-The tropospheric response to the SSWs that are not preceded by any wave source is less clear, i.e., somewhat different 570 between the model and ERA-20C (Figs. 8d,e,f, 9c,d; see also Figs. S1, S2 second row).
-Similarly, there is also a somewhat different downward impact seen in an average over all SSWs (regardless of the wave source; Figs. 8a,b,c, 9a,b; see also Figs. S1, S2 first row).
+The tropospheric response to the SSWs that are not preceded by any wave source is less clear, i.e., somewhat different between the model and ERA-20C (Figs. 8d,e,f, 9c,d; see also Figs. S1, S2 second row).
+Similarly, there is also a robust but 570 somewhat different downward impact seen in an average over all SSWs (regardless of the wave source; Figs. 8a,b,c, 9a,b; see also Figs. S1, S2 first row).
 Thus, the general (following all SSWs) downward impact in ERA-20C at later lags (35-45 days; Fig. 9b) shows zonal flow deceleration in the 60-80°N latitudinal band consistent with all studied cases (see Fig. 9d,f,h).
-On the other hand, the general downward impact in the model is first in the 50-70°N latitudinal band (lags 15-25 days; Fig. 8a), and at 575 later lags (40-50 days; Fig. 8c) it is dominated by the response to SSWs not preceded by any wave source (Fig. 8f), i.e., an equatorward shift of the tropospheric zonal mean zonal wind.
-Locally, there is an indication of the negative NAO in ERA-20C following all SSW events (Figs. S1, S2, right column, first row), which is likely dominated by the signal from the SSWs preceded by the tropopause wave source events.
+On the other hand, the general downward impact in the model is first in the 50-70°N latitudinal band (lags 15-25 days; Fig. 8a), 575 and at later lags (40-50 days; Fig. 8c) it is dominated by the response to SSWs not preceded by any wave source (Fig. 8f), i.e., an equatorward shift of the tropospheric zonal mean zonal wind.
+Locally, there is an indication of the negative NAO in SSWs preceded by the tropopause wave source events.